Hunt, Gather, Parent

 Michaeleen Doucleff

-Michaeleen Doucleff is a correspondent for NPR’s Science Desk.
-In 2015, she was part of the team that earned a George Foster Peabody award for its coverage of the Ebola outbreak in West Africa.
-Prior to joining NPR, Doucleff was an editor at the journal Cell, where she wrote about the science behind pop culture.
-She has a doctorate in chemistry from the University of California, Berkeley, and a master’s degree in viticulture and enology from the University of California, Davis.
-She lives with her husband and daughter in San Francisco.
+Michaeleen Doucleff, PhD, has reported on children’s health for NPR’s science desk for more than a decade.
+In 2015, she was part of the team that earned a George Foster Peabody Award for its coverage of the Ebola outbreak in West Africa.
+She has a doctorate in chemistry from the University of California, Berkeley, and a bachelor of science from the California Institute of Technology.
+Before joining NPR, Doucleff completed a postdoctoral fellowship at the National Institutes of Health.
+She lives with her husband and daughter in Alpine, Texas, and is the author of the New York Times bestseller Hunt, Gather, Parent and Dopamine Kids.

 About The Reader